kubernetes/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

 In the above manifest, you use a [Scheduler Configuration](/docs/reference/scheduling/config/) to customize the behavior of your scheduler implementation.
-This configuration has been passed to the `kube-scheduler` during its initialization via `--config` command line argument.
-The configuration file has been embedded within the ConfigMap `my-scheduler-config` which has been injected to the scheduler Deployment via a volume.
+This configuration has been passed to the `kube-scheduler` during initialization with the `--config` option.
+The `my-scheduler-config` ConfigMap stores the configuration file.
+The Pod of the`my-scheduler` Deployment mounts the `my-scheduler-config` ConfigMap as a volume.

 In the aforementioned Scheduler Configuration, your scheduler implementation has been represented via a [KubeSchedulerProfile](/docs/reference/config-api/kube-scheduler-config.v1beta2/#kubescheduler-config-k8s-io-v1beta2-KubeSchedulerProfile).